Skip to content

 The below run shows the parameters used along with the metrics and scores for analysis.

-Which advertising channel provides the best ROI?
+Which Advertising Channel provides the best ROI?

 • The channel with the highest positive coefficient in the regression model has the greatest impact on sales per dollar spent.
 In linear regression, coefficients are numerical values that represent the relationship between predictor variables and the response variable.
 They indicate the strength and direction of the relationship and are multiplied by the predictor values in the regression equation.
 A positive coefficient means that as the predictor increases, the response variable also increases, while a negative coefficient indicates an inverse relationship.